 The aim of the "Heritage Indexing" proof-of-concept project is to implement a "one stop shop" means for librarians and library users to simultaneously search metadata for digital library assets of participating North Carolina libraries.
 During the pilot phase of the project the collections will be from the following libraries: the North Carolina Digital Heritage Center, the State Library of North Carolina, and the University of North Carolina at Chapel Hill.
-The index and search interface will exist on NC LIVE servers and be accessible through the nclive.org site (UPDATE: the completed site can be found at ncecho.org).
+The index and search interface will exist on NC LIVE servers and be accessible through the nclive.org site (UPDATE: the completed site used to be found at ncecho.org).

 Target Launch Date: